heaven-born/SocialGroupApplication/README.md

 Requires some work on configuring blocking non-blocing thread pools.
 Now all request to cassandra are considered as non-blocking.

 Shards information sharing and shceduling updates looks not very good now.

+HTTP statuses not used.
+All responces including errors returns 200 status.

 # APIs